Endless Night (novel): Graphic novel adaptation

 Endless Night was released by HarperCollins as a graphic novel adaptation on 3 November 2008, adapted by François Rivière and illustrated by Frank Leclercq (ISBN 0-00-727533-1).

 Agatha Christie's Marple adaptation

-Although the book did not feature Miss Marple, the short story it was an extension of (The Case of the Caretaker) was originally a Miss Marple story.
-It is part of the sixth series of Agatha Christie's Marple, starring Julia McKenzie.
-It aired first on Argentina's Film&Arts on Wednesday 20 November, Australia's ABC on Sunday 22 December 2013, and aired on ITV on Sunday 29 December 2013.
-This adaptation by Kevin Elyot remains fairly faithful to the book, although, in addition to adding Miss Marple, it identifies the boyhood friend murdered for his wristwatch by Rogers with the architect's brother, who does not appear in the original novel.
-The architect (named Robbie Hayman in this TV adaptation) ends up burning down the house he has designed for Rogers after discovering his brother's watch in Rogers' desk drawer.
+Although the book did not feature Miss Marple, the novel was an extension of a Miss Marple story called "The Case of the Caretaker".
+It was filmed as part of the sixth series of Agatha Christie's Marple, starring Julia McKenzie.
+It aired first on Argentina's Film&Arts on Wednesday 20 November 2013, Australia's ABC on Sunday 22 December 2013, and aired on ITV on Sunday 29 December 2013.
+This adaptation by Kevin Elyot remains fairly faithful to the book, although with the exception of adding Miss Marple.

 French adaptation

 A French adaptation as part of the television series Les Petits Meurtres d'Agatha Christie was planned for 2021.

+Television adaptation

+In May 2025, a television series was greenlit by BBC and BritBox International.
+Sarah Phelps will adapt for Mammoth Screen while Fifth Season has worldwide rights.
+Filming will occur later on in the year.